Bhupen-1593/VBA/README.md

 5. **User Interaction via Message Boxes:**
    The code interacts with the user through strategically placed message boxes.

+   **UPDATES:**
+-New code file named ______ now automates data extraction from the CRMS website using Selenium, prompting the user for data retrieval confirmation.
+It compares data integrity before proceeding, then downloads and copies data from specified sources into a master data sheet.
+The testselenium subroutine interacts with the CRMS site using Selenium, while RenameTodayDownloadedFile renames the latest downloaded file.
+The call_fns subroutine orchestrates the sequence of extraction and renaming functions.
+Finally, MyPublicSub makes the functionality accessible via a button in Excel.

 Note:

 - Refer to the `VbaAutoCopy.txt` file for the complete VBA code and a detailed explanation of each code line.